Spatikam/Srinivas-University-College-App/Contribution.md

 git commit -s -m "feat: add login component"
 ```
 Please do describe the feature or the bug in the commit message clearly, and do include the  `-s` in the command for DCO Signature.
-Unsigned commit message for example : ```git commit -m "Without ``` will fail the automated DCO check.
+Unsigned commit message for example : ```git commit -m "Without" ``` will fail the automated DCO check.